ThomasMertes/seed7/src/read_me.txt

   Note that the DOS version of Seed7 currently does not support graphics, sockets, processes and databases.

+  The remaining steps to build and install Seed7 are explained above in the chapter REMAINING BUILD STEPS.

-COMPILING UNDER MAC OS X
+COMPILING UNDER MAC OS

-    To compile under Mac OS X make sure that the command line tools for OS X are installed.
+    To compile under Mac OS make sure that the command line tools for Mac OS are installed.
 They can be obtained from Xcode (Xcode Menu: Xcode->Preferences->Downloads).
 Alternatively the command line tools can be downloaded directly.
 The tools contain the C compilers clang and gcc.
 They also provide a